Being a witness

 How you are called as a witness

-Before the trial of the case, you may be contacted by legal representatives for the party who wishes to call you as a witness.
+Before the trial begins, you may be contacted by legal representatives for the person who wants to call you as a witness.
 They may want to get a written statement from you detailing what happened.
 They may also want to meet with you to discuss this.

-If a party in a court case wishes to call you as a witness, you will receive a "witness summons" or a "subpoena".
+If someone in a court case wants to call you as a witness, you will get a witness summons or a subpoena.
 This is a simple court form that sets out:

 - The name of the case

 - The date and time that the case will be heard

 - The court you must attend

 If you get a summons or subpoena, you must attend court on the date listed on the form.
 If you fail to do so, you can be imprisoned for contempt of court.
 You cannot refuse to attend court as a witness because you say you are intimidated by one of the people in the case or because you are afraid to give evidence.